 Her new play, Little Heart, won her a Berilla Kerr Playwriting Fellowship and was awarded full development at the New Harmony Play Project.

 O’Garden’s writing is anthologized with Eleanor Roosevelt, Maya Angelou, Gloria Steinem and others in The Greatness Of Girls (Andrews McMeel) Included is an excerpt from her book/theatre piece, Fat Girl, which describes how she came to peace with food and body after a decades-long struggle.
-Harper San Francisco published it in hardcover with her drawings, and O’Garden has performed it throughout the US and Canada.
+Harper San Francisco published it in hardcover with her drawings, and Untreed Reads published the e-version as Goodbye Fat Girl.

-For her work in children’s literature, Irene received the 2009 Alice Curtis Desmond Award.
+For her work in children’s literature, Irene received the Alice Curtis Desmond Award.
 She also won the Gold Oppenheim Toy Portfolio Best Book Award for The Scrubbly Bubbly Car Wash (Harper).
 Her first children’s book, Maybe My Baby, (Harper) has sold over 90,000 copies.
-Her new book, Forest, What Would You Like? is forthcoming from Holiday House in March 2013.
+Her latest book, Forest, What Would You Like? was published by Holiday House in 2013.

 Irene has presented at children’s literature conferences at Vassar and NYU and teaches poetry workshops at New York City schools.
 Irene is especially pleased to bring the national River Of Words program to Hudson Valley schools under the auspices of the Hudson Highlands Land Trust.